sevdasanver/Breast_Cancer_Prediction_with_ML/README.md

 # Objective of this study:

-Identifying the problem
+1)Identifying the problem

-Exploratory Data Analysis (EDA)
+2)Exploratory Data Analysis (EDA)

-Pre-processing the data
+3)Pre-processing the data

-Building a model to predict whether breast tumor tissue is malignant or benign
+4)Building a model to predict whether breast tumor tissue is malignant or benign

  Support Vector Machine (SVM) has been selected as predictive model.